mx-psi/tfg/text/Mathematics/03-probabilistic.md

 The set of algebraic circuits is $\mathcal{A}$.
 :::

-Here the state space is an arbitrary field $\mathbb{F}$ (or more generally a ring) and the product between state spaces is the cartesian product.
+Here the state space is an arbitrary field $\mathbb{F}$ (or more generally a ring) and the product between state spaces is the Cartesian product.
 We assume that the field operations can be computed in constant time as it is the case for example, on a finite field $\mathbb{F}_p$[^constant].

 [^constant]: Although this is a common assumption in the study of PIT it is not trivial.
 If for example we want to apply the algorithm to circuits over $\ZZ$ further considerations are needed to ensure the algorithm is efficient, since the binary representation of intermediate calculations might have exponential size.
 See (@AroraComputationalComplexityModern2009, sec 7.2.3) for a possible approach.